gioodm/WASP/README.md

 ```

 This requires `gsutil` installed.
 Note: On the first run, the AlphaFold DB clustered at 50% will need to be downloaded using Foldseek.
 This can take some time depending on your machine's performance and internet speed.
 Ensure you have sufficient storage space to host the database.
-After the initial setup, WASP annotation will take up to 1 hour for a proteome of approximately 6000 proteins.
+After the initial setup, WASP annotation will take up to 3 hours for iteration for a proteome of approximately 6000 proteins.

 Additional parameters can be customised, including: